AbhayaHanuma/NN-with-NumPy/README.md

 Alternatively, you can download the zip file from the GitHub page and extract it to your preferred location.

+## Usage

+To run the code and see how the cost is changing, run the following command.

+`sh run.sh` or `python3 main.py`

 ## Contributing
 If you want to contribute to this project, you are welcome to do so.
 You can fork this repository, make your changes, and submit a pull request.
 You can also open an issue to report any bugs or suggest any improvements.